dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 title: Track transaction in real-time
 ---
 {{< row-wrapper >}}
-{{< sub-section-title title="Track transaction in Realtime (React/JavaScript)" awesome-icon="far fa-book-spells" icon-link="/img/icon-crypto-currency-ethereum-01.svg" >}}
+{{< sub-section-title title="Track transaction in Real-time (React/JavaScript)" awesome-icon="far fa-book-spells" icon-link="/img/icon-crypto-currency-ethereum-01.svg" >}}

-In this guide we will create a simple React application that will use dfuse's Transaction State Tracker API to keep track of the state of an ethereum transaction in realtime.
+In this guide we will create a simple React application that will use dfuse's Transaction State Tracker API to keep track of the state of an ethereum transaction in real-time.
 We will be using {{< externalLink href="https://reactjs.org/docs/hooks-intro.html" title="react hooks">}}.

 {{< note >}}
 Installing {{< externalLink href="https://reactjs.org/tutorial/tutorial.html#developer-tools" title="React Dev Tools">}} for your browser is optional, but really useful for seeing what goes on in the application